Writing Styles: What is Style in Writing?

 God, doesn’t that just read like a corporate memo?
 It’s passively worded and nondescript.
 Isolate any phrase in this sentence, and it can be truncated into something much more straightforward.
 Be sure to avoid phrases like “in order to”—simply “to” will always suffice.

-Here’s a cleaner sentence: “She hustled to win the trade deal with Nike.”
+Here’s a cleaner sentence: “She hustled to secure the Nike trade deal.”

 Lastly, some categories of words are better than others.
 Nouns and verbs are necessary for understanding the action of a sentence.
 Adjectives should be used sparingly, and only when that description is necessary for the reader.
 Adverbs, which modify verbs, should only be used when there isn’t a sharper verb.
 For example, “breathing heavily” is much better written as “panting.”